Khirbet Abu Samara

 Khirbet Abu Samara, also known as Horvat Shmarya (חורבת שמריה) is an archaeological site in the northwestern Negev, Israel.
 It is situated between Mishmar HaNegev and Highway 25.
 The site is named after Nabi Samara, a Bedouin saint who is believed to have been buried there.

 The site features underground construction, maybe from the Chalcolithic period, and the remains of a Byzantine settlement.
 During the Mandatory period (1917–1948) a small Bedouin settlement existed on the site, which was evacuated by Israeli authorities in 1951.
-The site has been damaged by looting and in 2025 the Israel Antiquities Authority has conducted a community excavation at the site along with the Bnei Shimon Regional Council.
+The site has been damaged by looting and in 2025 the Israel Antiquities Authority conducted a community excavation at the site along with the Bnei Shimon Regional Council.

 Geography

 The site is located on the northern bank of Wadi Abu Samara (Nahal Shmarya), which flows into Nahal Patish.
 It lies near the confluence of the stream and one of its main tributaries, where natural springs emerge.
 At this location there is an outcrop of chalk from the Beit Guvrin Formation, in which water cisterns were hewn, as well as a patch of conglomerate belonging to the Sakiya Group.
 It is also one of the few sites, if not the only one, where kurkar (calcareous sandstone) meets chalk.
 The vegetation at the site is mainly herbaceous, and it hosts a rich population of reptiles.
 Today the site is an open area surrounded by agricultural fields.